Development team

 This method consists of four basic phases:

-• Requirement-planning: At this stage, the development team, designer, and customer agree on common project constraints, scale, and system to figure out the overall requirements of the project.
+• Requirement-planning: At this stage, the development team, designer, and customer agree on common project constraints, scale, and system to determine the overall project requirements.

-• User Design: Prototypes will be created as quickly as possible with different features and functionality, then these prototypes are continuously tested and shown to the customer to ensure that every development meets their needs.
+• User Design: Prototypes with different features and functionality will be created as quickly as possible.
+Then, these prototypes will be continuously tested and shown to the customer to ensure that every development meets their needs.

 • Construction: The coding and testing steps will all be performed continuously in the previous stage.
-So in the building phase, developers will focus on developing the prototype into a working product and constant feedback from the customer is also very important at this phase.
+So, in the building phase, developers will focus on developing the prototype into a working product, and constant feedback from the customer is also very important in this phase.

 • Cutover: This is the stage of performing comprehensive product tests or user training.